 Lower yourself down to the ground slow.
 Do not let the lower body sag.
 Do not arch your back like a cat, either.
 Keep the elbows close to the body and tuck them in.
 Do not let them go out to the sides.

 Exhale and push yourself back to the start.
 That’s it!
 Now, do as many as you can.
 Take a rest and try it again.

 Sometimes known as the “close grip” pushup, the diamond is different and also much more difficult than the traditional pushup.
 You get your body in the same stance as you would a traditional pushup, but the hands are much closer together.

-In fact, your hands should be close enough to form a diamond shape with your pointer and index finger are touching, making a diamond/triangle formation.
+In fact, your hands should be close enough to form a diamond shape with your pointer and index finger is touching, making a diamond/triangle formation.

 Now do the same thing as you would with a traditional push-up.
 Lower yourself down slowly, and then use your hands as leverage to push up and bring yourself back to starting position.